Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Follower/Container is where you place your objects that you want to follow.
 >
-> To change the speed of the follower, you can edit the Speed.anim clip inside the Animations folder.
+> To change the speed of the follower, you can edit the Speed.anim clips(Local and Remote) inside the Animations/Network folder.
 >
 > As a result of breaking changes, a hotfix has been applied to this package so it will continue to work in 3.0.
 >